-Most pork comes in at a bargain price, and bonus: leftovers from various cuts may need little finessing to be as marvelous as the first meal, although a few of the leaner cuts can be a challenge.
+Most pork comes in at a bargain price, and bonus: leftovers from various cuts may need very little finessing to be as marvelous as the first meal, although a few of the leaner cuts can be a challenge.

 Think of the recipes you’ll use as “guides” not something set in stone, especially since the amount you have leftover might not exactly match an amount in a recipe.
 Once you have a leftover ingredient to start with, scale recipes up or down, substitute and make do.